 (paraphrased) Guy: Get out of here and leave me alone!

-Jason Statham got no end of ribbing from the film crew on the second The Transporter movie for the "Kiss of Life" he performs on a thug in order to survive crashing into deep water.
+- Jason Statham got no end of ribbing from the film crew of Transporter 2 for the "Kiss of Life" he performs on a thug in order to survive crashing into deep water.
 There's also that fight scene of him fending off a ton of Mooks shirtless and covered in motor oil...